changm/SilkDocs/silk.md

 The **CompositorVsyncDispatcher** may be destroyed on either the *main thread* or *Compositor Thread*, since both the nsBaseWidget and CompositorVsyncObserver race to destroy on different threads.
 Whichever thread finishes destroying last will hold the last reference to the **CompositorVsyncDispatcher**, which destroys the object.

 #Refresh Driver
-The Refresh Driver is ticked from a [single active timer](http://dxr.mozilla.org/mozilla-central/source/layout/base/nsRefreshDriver.cpp?from=nsRefreshDriver.cpp#11).
+The Refresh Driver is ticked from a [single active timer](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/layout/base/nsRefreshDriver.cpp#l11).
 The assumption is that there are multiple **RefreshDrivers** connected to a single **RefreshTimer**.
-There are multiple **RefreshTimers**: an active and an inactive **RefreshTimer**.
+There are two **RefreshTimers**: an active and an inactive **RefreshTimer**.
 Each Tab has its own **RefreshDriver**, which connects to one of the global **RefreshTimers**.
 The **RefreshTimers** execute on the *Main Thread* and tick their connected **RefreshDrivers**.
-We do not want to break this model of multiple **RefreshDrivers** per a limited set of global **RefreshTimers**.
-Each **RefreshDriver** switches between the active and inactive **RefreshTimer**, which already occurs before Silk.
+We do not want to break this model of multiple **RefreshDrivers** per a set of two global **RefreshTimers**.
+Each **RefreshDriver** switches between the active and inactive **RefreshTimer**.

 Instead, we create a new **RefreshTimer**, the **VsyncRefreshTimer** which ticks based on vsync messages.
 We replace the current active timer with a **VsyncRefreshTimer**.
 All tabs will then tick based on this new active timer.
 Since the **RefreshTimer** has a lifetime of the process, we only need to create a single **RefreshTimerVsyncDispatcher** per **Display** when Firefox starts.
 Even if we do not have any content processes, the Chrome process will still need a **VsyncRefreshTimer**, thus we can associate the **RefreshTimerVsyncDispatcher** with each **Display**.

 When Firefox starts, we initially create a new **VsyncRefreshTimer** in the Chrome process.
 The **VsyncRefreshTimer** will listen to vsync notifications from **RefreshTimerVsyncDispatcher** on the global **Display**.
 When nsRefreshDriver::Shutdown executes, it will delete the **VsyncRefreshTimer**.
 This creates a problem as all the **RefreshTimers** are currently manually memory managed whereas **VsyncObservers** are ref counted.
 To work around this problem, we create a new **RefreshDriverVsyncObserver** as an inner class to **VsyncRefreshTimer**, which actually receives vsync notifications.
 It then ticks the **RefreshDrivers** inside **VsyncRefreshTimer**.

 With Content processes, the start up process is more complicated.
 We send vsync IPC messages via the use of the PBackground thread on the parent process, which allows us to send messages from the Parent process' without waiting on the *main thread*.
 This sends messages from the Parent::*PBackground Thread* to the Child::*Main Thread*.
 The *main thread* receiving IPC messages on the content process is acceptable because **RefreshDrivers** must execute on the *main thread*.
 However, there is some amount of time required to setup the IPC connection upon process creation and during this time, the **RefreshDrivers** must tick to set up the process.
 To get around this, we initially use software **RefreshTimers** that already exist during content process startup and swap in the **VsyncRefreshTimer** once the IPC connection is created.

 During nsRefreshDriver::ChooseTimer, we create an async PBackground IPC open request to create a **VsyncParent** and **VsyncChild**.
 At the same time, we create a software **RefreshTimer** and tick the **RefreshDrivers** as normal.
 Once the PBackground callback is executed and an IPC connection exists, we swap all **RefreshDrivers** currently associated with the active **RefreshTimer** and swap the **RefreshDrivers** to use the **VsyncRefreshTimer**.
 Since all interactions on the content process occur on the main thread, there are no need for locks.
 The **VsyncParent** listens to vsync events through the **VsyncRefreshTimerDispatcher** on the parent side and sends vsync IPC messages to the **VsyncChild**.
 The **VsyncChild** notifies the **VsyncRefreshTimer** on the content process.

 During the shutdown process of the content process, ActorDestroy is called on the **VsyncChild** and **VsyncParent** due to the normal PBackground shutdown process.
 Once ActorDestroy is called, no IPC messages should be sent across the channel.
 After ActorDestroy is called, the IPDL machinery will delete the **VsyncParent/Child** pair.
 The **VsyncParent**, due to being a **VsyncObserver**, is ref counted.
 After **VsyncParent::ActorDestroy** is called, it unregisters itself from the **RefreshTimerVsyncDispatcher**, which holds the last reference to the **VsyncParent**, and the object will be deleted.

 Thus the overall flow during normal execution is: